Top 10 Dangerous Minerals You Should Avoid

 Stibnite: The Toxic Antimony Sulfide Mineral

 Stibnite, known scientifically as Sb2S3, is a toxic antimony sulfide mineral used throughout history for its reflective properties.
 In ancient times, it was ground into powder and used as a cosmetic to create a shimmering effect.
-Owing to its metallic luster, it was even utilized in crafting utensils.
-However, the ingestion of antimony from stibnite can lead to severe gastrointestinal distress and symptoms similar to arsenic poisoning.
+Stibnite was also historically used to darken eyebrows and eyelashes, despite the toxicity of its metalloid antimony content.
+Owing to its metallic luster, it was even utilized in crafting eating utensils, but using stibnite in eating utensils posed health risks due to antimony ingestion.
+However, the ingestion of antimony from stibnite can lead to severe gastrointestinal distress and symptoms similar to arsenic poisoning, as the antimony in stibnite is a metalloid, which contributes to its toxicity.

 Due to its toxic antimony content, Stibnite is considered one of the ‘most dangerous crystals’.

 Today, stibnite’s dangers are well-documented.
-The toxic antimony it contains makes it a serious health hazard, emphasizing the need for careful handling and awareness of its properties.
+As a source of metalloid antimony, its toxic antimony makes it a serious health hazard, emphasizing the need for careful handling and awareness of its properties.

 Asbestos: A Group of Deadly Minerals